ReeceStevens/STIR/README.md

 Contents
 --------
-./pyscripts - Contains the Python scripts for database maintenance and
+`pyscripts` - Contains the Python scripts for database maintenance and
               applying conversions across the entire database.

-./bin - Bash script wrappers for the Python scripts.
+`bin` - Bash script wrappers for the Python scripts.
 Add to your PATH
         environment variable to make execution a lot easier.

-./analysis - Working directory for the image segmentation scripts.
+`analysis` - Working directory for the image segmentation scripts.
              Currently in development.

-./registration - A template job submission script for Lonestar.
+`registration` - A template job submission script for Lonestar.
 Can be
                  modified for any job submission.

 Dependencies